Convert Documents to Images API: Complete Tutorial & Best Practices

 print(f"Exception while calling ViewApi: {e}")

-Step 7: Creating a Simple Image Gallery
+Step 7: Building an Interactive Image Gallery

 <!DOCTYPE html>